ChrisCOJ/Python-Project-A-Level/README.md

-# Beginner Python project for A-Level
+# Beginner Python project for college

 Very simple board game with a UI (tkinter) where a piece advances with correct answerws to a quiz